 Unbuilt's immersive social exhibition space, curating new conceptual work.

 TLDR: Five architecture teams have been given a challenge to design a virtual meditation space.
-Their work will be exhibited in the first exhibition at The Unbuilt Gallery of Architecture on February 9, 6PM EST, and sold in The Unbuilt Marketplace.
+Their work will be exhibited in the first exhibition at The Unbuilt Gallery of Architecture on February 9, 6PM EST, and sold in The Unbuilt Market.

 There is a long history of paper architecture.
 The architecture profession has long valued design research and the proposal of conceptual or polemical design solutions from Etienne-Louis Boullée’s “Cenotaph for Newton” (1784) to Archigram and Ron Herron’s “A Walking City” (1964).
 The Unbuilt Gallery of Architecture continues this rich history of virtual architecture while exploring a new tech-enabled medium: virtual space.
 The Unbuilt Gallery adds a third dimension to traditional paper architecture and the unprecedented element of experience.
 Virtual reality and real-time graphics enable additional immersion in an architectural thought experiment.